daylenh/CMPE188-NBA-GAME-PREDICTOR/README.md

   - Recent 5–10 game performance
   - Home vs away performance
   - Shooting efficiency stats
-- Train a machine learning model to predict game outcomes (win/loss)
+- We plan to train a machine learning model to predict game outcomes (win/loss)
-- Evaluate feature importance to determine key factors in winning games
+- We plan to evaluate feature importance to determine key factors in winning games

 ---